 Deciding which streaming service is right for you can be tough.
 Obviously, if you want to watch everything, you have to subscribe to everything.
 If you’re on a budget, however, you’ll need to make some tough choices.
-Amazon Prime is home to some buzz-worthy original dramas, and comes with other, non-video-related benefits.
+Amazon Prime Video is home to some buzz-worthy original dramas and comes with other, non-video-related benefits.
 Specialty services like the horror-focused Shudder trade variety for a curated selection of stuff you know you’ll like.
 Disney+ is a hub of Marvel, Pixar, Star Wars, and, of course, Disney content.

 Chances are, however, that if you can only afford one streaming service, you’ll be choosing between the two biggest players in the game: Netflix and Hulu.
 Both services have enough content to keep you busy for years, but there are some major differences between the two.
 For a well-rounded viewing diet, you’ll most likely want both, but if you have to choose, we’re here to help you find the service that best fits your streaming habits and won’t break your budget.

 A streaming service isn’t worth anything if you don’t like the movies and television shows on offer, so your biggest challenge is going to be figuring out whether Netflix or Hulu has more of the videos you’re interested in.

-In terms of quantity, Netflix blows Hulu (and virtually everyone else) out of the water.
-That’s what happens when you spend an estimated $13 billion a year on content.
-As a result, Netflix hosts some of the very best movies and complete seasons of many of the all-time most popular television shows from Friends to Breaking Bad.
+In terms of quantity, Netflix is second only to Amazon Prime Video but is ahead of Hulu.
+That’s what happens when you spend an estimated $17 billion a year on content.
+As a result, Netflix hosts some of the very best movies and complete seasons of many of the all-time most popular television shows, from Seinfeld to Breaking Bad.
 Netflix’s original programming also includes tons of huge shows and movies, from Oscar-nominated dramas like Marriage Story, The Irishman, and Roma to Stranger Things, The Haunting of Hill House, and countless others.